aaditunni/100DaysOfCloud/Journey/082/Readme.md

 - Implement Schema Load Script.
 - Implement Seed Script.
 - Implement Scan Script.
+- Implement Pattern Scripts for Read and List Conversations.

 This is the messaging part of cruddur and doing it with mock data